pixielabs/letsencrypt-rails-heroku/README.md

 ## Adding a scheduled task

 You should add a scheduled task on Heroku to renew the certificate.
+If you are unfamiliar with how to do this, take a look at [Heroku's documentation on their scheduler addon](https://devcenter.heroku.com/articles/scheduler).

 The scheduled task should be configured to run `rake letsencrypt:renew` as often as you want to renew your certificate.
 Letsencrypt certificates are valid for 90 days, but there's no harm renewing them more frequently than that.